-ICLC 211 Pre-intermediate Chinese I
+ICLC 211 Pre-intermediate Chinese I Prerequisites: ICML 133

-Read and summarize passages, write letters, relate travel experience, describe one's appearance, the preposition "ba" and its object which together function as an adverbial clause in sentences with verbs being the predicate.), express the continuation of an act, complement of direction, describe the degree level of state of things as they change over time, Chinese culture on weddings.
+Read and summarize passages, write letters, relate travel experience, describe one's appearance, the preposition "ba".
+(The preposition "ba" and its object which together function as an adverbial clause in sentences with verbs being the predicate.), express the continuation of an act, complement of direction, describe the degree level of state of things as they change over time, Chinese culture on weddings.

-ICLC 212 Pre-intermediate Chinese II

-Prerequisites: ICLC 211
+ICLC 212 Pre-intermediate Chinese II Prerequisites: ICLC 211